omarcostahamido/PVM/README.md

 ### OMXPlayer
+We have build our own customized OMXPlayer and make a [v1.0.0 release](https://github.com/KaneBetter/omxplayer/releases/tag/v1.0.0) in this [repo](https://github.com/KaneBetter/omxplayer).

-To build the customized OMXPlayer, run the command below:
+Run the command below to build the customized OMXPlayer:

 `./build_omxplayer.sh`